 What?!!
 A trampoline in the bedroom!

-To begin spicing up your life in bedroom through rebounding, you first need to acquire a trampoline.
-Don’t worry – if you are thinking about those huge trampolines and how such items could fit into your bedroom, there are much smaller trampolines that could fit quite nicely.
-The thought of a huge outdoorsy-type of trampoline may be a bit confusing to some people, especially in terms of how this could help folks that are not quite keen on climbing into a massive trampoline for any reason.
+To begin spicing up your life in the bedroom through rebounding, you first need to acquire a trampoline.
+Don’t worry – if you are thinking about those huge yard trampolines and how this could fit into your bedroom, there are much smaller trampolines that could fit quite nicely.
+The thought of a huge outdoorsy-type of trampoline may be a bit confusing to some people, especially in terms of how this could help folks that are not quite keen on climbing onto a massive trampoline for any reason.
 So, it’s a good idea to set things straight!

 You can acquire a MINI trampoline and use it in your bedroom.
-Perhaps, you’ve never seen a mini trampoline … I ASSURE you, these items DO EXIST.
+Perhaps, you’ve never seen a mini trampoline, but I ASSURE you, these items DO EXIST.
 Especially as the idea of rebounding catches on and people become more aware of its benefits, the availability of mini trampoline products is on the rise.
-Yes … a mini trampoline in your bedroom!
-It typically takes up minimal space and could be stored nicely in suitable spaces such as under your bed or inside your closet.
+Yes, you can put a mini trampoline in your bedroom!
+It takes up minimal space and could be stored under your bed or inside your closet.

-Do you know that having this piece of equipment readily available in your bedroom or perhaps in your living room can be quite convenient too.
-All you need to do is get it in the desired position and start rebounding.
+Do you know that having this piece of equipment readily available in your bedroom or living room can be quite convenient too?
+All you need to do is place it in position and start rebounding.

-Now that we sorted out the potential confusion between the slightly disorienting thought of a fitting huge trampoline in your bedroom and confirming that all you need for rebounding is a more cozy and manageably-sized mini trampoline, let’s go on to discuss what rebounding is and how rebounding works?
+Now that we’ve sorted out the potential confusion about fitting a huge trampoline in your bedroom and confirming that all you need for rebounding is a mini trampoline, let’s discuss what rebounding is and how it works?

-Rebounding means jumping but in a less intense manner that kids on an outdoor trampoline may jump.
+Rebounding means jumping, but in a less intense manner than kids on an outdoor trampoline may do.
 Rather, when you are rebounding, you are rising about 6 inches above the surface of the mini trampoline.
-In some cases, as you rebound on the mini trampoline, your feet may not actually get off the surface of the mini trampoline.
+In some cases, as you rebound on the mini trampoline, your feet may not actually leave the surface.
 In such a situation, the surface of your feet press onto the surface of the mini trampoline and the resulting counter-forces push you back upwards while you try to push back onto the trampoline.
-As the force pushes you upwards, there is some acceleration which diminishes into a very brief pause that provides a sense of weightlessness.
+As the force pushes you upwards, there is some acceleration that diminishes into a very brief pause that provides a sense of weightlessness.

 As gravity takes control, you’re pulled towards the ground or floor as a result of the gravitational G-force.
-You get impacted in a POSITIVE way by this cycle of events and ‘little bounces’.
+You are impacted in a POSITIVE way by this cycle of events and ‘little bounces’.
 GREAT, RIGHT!!!
 And the even greater news is that the cycle repeats over and over again as you continue to rebound on the mini trampoline.
-This repeated motion is what we’re referring to as rebounding and the little bounces provide you with IMMENSE benefits.
+This repeated motion is what we refer to as rebounding, and these little bounces provide you with IMMENSE benefits.

-If you’ve ever been on a trampoline outdoors, you’d admit that it can be fun and provides a way to exercise, get the heart rate going for good cardio activity, supports the flexibility of the joints and generally could make you more agile.
-The activity of rebounding can have the same effect, especially in terms of helping you regain some mass in your muscles and bones.
-Have been diagnosed with low bone density or minimal muscle mass?
+If you’ve ever been on a trampoline outdoors, you’ll admit that it can be fun, provides a way to exercise, get your heart rate going, supports flexibility of the joints, and generally can make you more agile.
+Rebounding can have the same effect, especially in terms of helping you regain some mass in your muscles and bones.
+Have you been diagnosed with low bone density or minimal muscle mass?
 If yes, rebounding could be a way to gently regain both muscle and bone mass.

-For people who are unable to get a cardio workout accomplished without putting unnecessary strain on their bodies, it is interesting to know that this seemingly simple activity of rebounding can be so much more effective that these alternative cardio activities like running on a treadmill.
-One major difference that rebounding activities introduce is an increased G-force and in a manner that could be viewed as relatively less tasking than other activities which may also include some form of an increased gravitational component.
+For people who are unable to do a cardio workout without putting unnecessary strain on their bodies, it is interesting to know that this seemingly simple activity can be much more effective than traditional cardio activities like running on a treadmill.
+One major difference is that rebounding activities introduce an increased G-force in a manner that could be viewed as relatively less tasking than other activities.

 There has been research done regarding the activities and motions of rebounding and what impact this could have on the body.
-Organizations like NASA have been focused on studying rebounding because of its connection to astronauts who can lose significant amounts of bone mass while in space and there was the urgent desire to find ways of correcting the problem.
+Organizations like NASA have been studying rebounding because of its connection to astronauts who can lose significant amounts of bone mass while in space.
+There was the urgent desire to find ways of correcting the problem.
 The following are various findings and research related to rebounding:

-- A NASA study that had the purpose of determining the effect of trampoline exercise when focusing on measurements that included pre-exercise and post-exercise pulse measurements, oxygen consumption during exercise and the G-force experienced at the ankles, lower back and forehead during exercise.
-Results from the NASA study revealed that acceleration, deceleration and the associated vertical forces acquired through rebounding developed additional bio-mechanical work while using less energy, reduced oxygen consumption and thus a less tedious exertion of effort on a person’s heart .
+- A NASA study with the purpose of determining the effect of trampoline exercise when focusing on measurements that included pre-exercise and post-exercise pulse measurements, oxygen consumption during exercise, and the G-force experienced at the ankles, lower back and forehead during exercise.
+Results from the NASA study revealed that acceleration, deceleration and the associated vertical forces acquired through rebounding developed additional bio-mechanical work while using less energy, reduced oxygen consumption, and thus a less tedious exertion of effort on a person’s heart .

 - When the activity of rebounding was compared with other activities such as running or walking on a treadmill for levels of a person’s heart rate and oxygen uptake, trampoline jumping was ranked much higher in biomechanical stimuli and could serve a solution to reconditioning of body, especially when an individual has been exposed to weightlessness .